dkhamsing/open-source-ios-apps/README.md

 ## Personal

 - [Arex](https://github.com/a2/arex-7): An iOS application for remembering to take your medications 🔶
-- [Everest](https://github.com/EverestOpenSource/Everest-iOS): app for documenting your life through journeys and individual moments
+- [Everest](https://github.com/EverestOpenSource/Everest-iOS): Documente your life through journeys & individual moments
 - iContactU: Reminds you to contact people you ought to 🔶
   - https://github.com/rizal72/iContactU
   - https://itunes.apple.com/app/icontactu/id920200100